Top 14 Best Email Newsletter Plugins for WordPress

 Listed in no particular order:

 No newsletter plugin list is complete without mentioning OptinMonster.
-Founded in 2013, this plugin has become one of the best-selling newsletter plugins of all time, and is now used by well over 300,000 websites.
+Founded in 2013, this plugin has become one of the best-selling newsletter plugins of all time, and is now used by more than 700,000 websites.
+Though OptinMonster has morphed into a platform-independent SaaS, it still maintains a dedicated WordPress integration plugin.

 OptinMonster comes with a variety of customization features, such as Exit Intent technology, multiple form types, A/B split testing and more.

 It makes designing highly converting forms a breeze — from the full-featured form designer to amazing animations from MonsterEffects.
 It is, in fact, a plugin we’ve already gone to some lengths to review in a previous article: OptinMonster Reviewed.

 Bloom by Elegant Themes ($89-plus a year)

-Check out our in-depth review of this amazing plugin for more information.
-Plans start from $89 a year, which also includes access to all 87 themes and five other really rather powerful plugins.
+Check out our in-depth Bloom review for more information.
+Plans start from $89 a year, which includes access to all of Elegant Themes’ products, including Divi.

 And finally, should you find yourself struggling to decide between OptinMonster (above) and Bloom, here’s another handy article of ours you may be interested in: Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

-Newsletter is one of the best free newsletter plugins available for WordPress — currently boasting well over 200,000 downloads.
+Newsletter is one of the best free newsletter plugins available for WordPress — currently active on more than 300,000 WordPress sites, according to WordPress.org.
 This plugin lets you have unlimited subscribers and send unlimited emails.

 Here are the plugin’s most exciting features: